Student Financial Services

 • $5,000: Juniors, Seniors, 5th Year

-A note about Stafford Loans: Your ability to borrow through the Federal Stafford Student Loan Program increases as you progress through your four years at Gordon College.
+A note about Direct Loans: Your ability to borrow through the Federal Direct Student Loan Program increases as you progress through your four years at Gordon College.
 Some years a portion of your need-based Gordon grant may be replaced by this increased loan eligibility.

 Alternative Student Loans

-This loan is acquired through your local bank (but if you want, you can look at our preferred list).
-Make sure you pay attention to interest rates and how they are calculated, repayment terms, the opportunity to defer if your student wants to attend graduate school and the possibility of repayment during a delay in enrollment.
+These loans are acquired through your bank, credit union, or state agency (but if you want, you can look at our preferred list).
+Make sure you pay attention to interest rates and how they are calculated, repayment terms, and the opportunity to defer if your student wants to attend graduate school.